A 3-DoF Robotic Platform for the Rehabilitation and Assessment of Reaction Time and Balance Skills of MS Patients: Introduction

-In the literature, some research groups have also focused on lower limb rehabilitation of people with MS. For instance, ankle rehabilitation is considered as an effective way to improve walking performance, muscle strength~\citep{5152604} as well as range of motion of the ankle of MS patients~\citep{Lee_Chen_Ren_Son_Cohen_Sliwa_Zhang_2017}~.
-To address the problem, researchers mainly have utilized two fundamental concepts developed in robotic rehabilitation.
-Lower limb exoskeletons have been employed for years to treat the neurological disorders.
-In the study~\citep{lowerexo_2020}, the exoskeleton together with the assist-as-needed concept was used to explore the efficacy of MAK exoskeleton for gait rehabilitation of MS patient.
-Results showed that MAK exoskeleton improved the gait performance of the patients to a some extend; however loss of stability was observed during the training.
-In the other side of the ankle rehabilitation, the robotic platforms have served to improve walking patterns of MS patients.
-In the study~\citep{Gonalves_2014}, 1 DOF robotic platform (RePAiR) allows to realize dorsiflexion and plantar flexion movements of the post-stroke patients.
-The comparison between the patients and the control group revealed that the device availed to increase the muscle strength, improved motor control, sensory-motor coordination of patients and accordingly walking patterns.
-A 2 DOF robotic platform~\citep{Saglia_2009} was also proposed to train ankle in plantar/dorsiflexion and inversion/eversion directions.
-However, such platforms specifically designed for the ankle rehabilitation and do not treat the balance dysfunction in MS.
+In the literature, some research groups have also focused on the lower limb rehabilitation of people with MS. For instance, ankle rehabilitation is considered an effective way to improve walking performance, muscle strength \cite{5152604} as well as a range of motion of the ankle of MS patients \cite{Lee_Chen_Ren_Son_Cohen_Sliwa_Zhang_2017}.
+To address the problem, researchers have mainly utilized two fundamental concepts developed in robotic rehabilitation, i.e., exoskeletons and platform-based robots.
+Lower limb exoskeletons have been employed for years to treat neurological disorders.
+In the study \cite{lowerexo_2020}, the exoskeleton together with the assist-as-needed concept was used to explore the efficacy of the MAK exoskeleton for gait rehabilitation of MS patients.
+Results showed that the MAK exoskeleton improved the gait performance of the patients to some extent; however, loss of stability was observed during the training.
+Compared to exoskeleton robots, platform-based robots are not wearable and constructed in parallel mechanisms \cite{Fichter_2008}, i.e., a moveable platform connected to the ground with a variety of architectural designs/links, and it transmits forces and executes motions is placed under the patient's foot.
+Rutgers Ankle, a pneumatic piston-driven 6-Degree of freedom (DoF) parallel manipulator is the pioneer in this category with a VR interface; thus, patients can follow and react in their resistance exercise rehabilitation.
+It has been substantially documented in the literature that suggested robots can assist to increase ankle muscular strength, gait, and climbing speed \cite{Cioi_2011,Boian_2003,Girone_2000,Deutsch_Boian}.
+In the study \cite{Gonalves_2014}, the 1-DoF robotic platform (RePAiR) allows for the realization of dorsiflexion and plantar flexion movements in post-stroke patients.
+The comparison between the patients and the control group revealed that the device availed to increase muscle strength, improved actuator control, sensory-actuator coordination of patients, and accordingly walking patterns.
+The ARBOT, a 2 DoF robotic platform, \cite{Saglia_2009} was also proposed to train ankle in plantar/dorsiflexion and inversion/eversion directions.
+Its efficiency was tested with four weeks of rehabilitation and participants significantly improved ankle proprioception.
+There are also serial platform-based robots, e.g., Optiflex\cite{OptiFlex} and BREVA\cite{Breva}.
+These 2 DoF robots can perform the dorsiflexion/plantarflexion and inversion/eversion movements, as well.
+Platforms mentioned above are frequently employed to enhance ankle proprioception and strengthen joint motions.
+Nevertheless, these systems cannot be utilized to improve postural adjustment and decrease fall rate in MS patients since they only allow for ankle placement in sitting conditions as its end effector area is just one foot large and has a low mass capacity compared to all body weights.
+However, balance rehabilitation requires training the patient with internal or external perturbations while standing.